firefly-iii/docs/new-docs/support/faq.md

 Raspberry Pi's and other microcomputers are not the most speedy devices.
 User [ndandanov](https://github.com/ndandanov) has very kindly tested what works best, and found out that [installing PHP OpCache is a very good way to speed up Firefly III](https://github.com/firefly-iii/firefly-iii/issues/1095#issuecomment-356975735).

-### I used a default key, can I re-key the database?

-If you accidentally used a blank key or used a default value instead of a secure one, [ndandanov](https://github.com/ndandanov) has written a few scripts that should help [you re-encrypt the database](https://github.com/ndandanov/firefly-iii-reencrypt-database).

 ### Decimal points are missing, numbers are off?

-Ensure with `dpkg-reconfigure locales` that the language you want to use is installed, then reboot Apache or Nginx (webserver).
+Ensure with `dpkg-reconfigure locales` that the language you want to use is installed, then restart Apache or Nginx (webserver).

 ### I get 'Unexpected question mark'?

-Firefly III requires PHP 7.2 or higher.
+Firefly III requires PHP 7.3 or higher.

 ### I get 'BCMath' errors?